kritsel/tado-openapispec-v2/src/site/markdown/index.md

 tado&ordm; allows third-party developers to use this API for their own projects, but they do not provide any kind of support or documentation.

-## tado API definition - community managed
+## community managed tado API definition

 GitHub repository https://github.com/kritsel/tado-openapispec-v2 is used to maintain a community managed API definition (based on the OpenAPI specification, a.k.a.
 Swagger)